 6. Logic bombs

-Logic bombs trigger at a specific time or when a target has been met.
+Logic bombs trigger at a specific time or when a condition has been met.
 This target could be something completely arbitrary such as sending 500 emails.
 Or it could be targeted at business operations.

 When the trigger point arrives, the logic bomb "explodes".
 The result could be the release of a worm or virus, with unpredictable consequences.